Payoe/EpicXOs_1012/README.md

 Functional Requirements:

--The website must be able to be interacted with by the player.

--Website should scale with minimization of the browser.

--Game should be displayed and functional by the user.

--The website should be able to keep track of the player(s) name.

--Player’s name will be within 1-20 characters in length.
+-During the start of the game, the player will be asked to input their name, and must be 1-20 characters long, which will be displayed during the game.

 -The player will not be able to place X or O on an already placed slot.

+-The player should be able to click a button to hide/unhide the leaderboard.

+-Game Log in order to track who's turn it is, and where the player/AI placed their X or O.

--The leaderboard must be able to track wins for the player/AI.
+-The leaderboard tracks wins for the player/AI from the start of the game, until player leaves or refreshes the page.

 -There must be two options for the player to choose to play: PVP or PVB.

--The system must be able to determine who wins, who loses, and a stalemate.
+Selection is made by clicking one of two buttons: PVP or PVB.

--The player should be able to play again without refreshing the page.
+-The player should be able to play again without refreshing the page, by clicking the play again button.

--For PVB, the player should be able to select if they want to be X or O and play first or second.
+-For PVB, the player should be able to select if they want to be X or O and play first or second by clicking button at start of the game.

--The website should have a neat, non-cluttered interface for the player to use.
+-The website will have the game interface in the middle with game log below it, and the leaderboard on the right hand side.

--(Optional: AI should work properly on easy and hard difficulties.)
+-(Optional: AI works properly on easy and hard difficulties.
+Selected by clicking easy or hard button.)

 -(Optional: Instead of hard difficulties, the AI will scale with the amount of wins the player has.)